* Nike up in premarket after results; DuPont cuts outlook

 * Russell reconstitution may drive up volume at close

-* Final June consumer sentiment data due after market opens
+* Final June consumer sentiment data due after market open

 By Ryan Vlastelica

-NEW YORK, June 27 U.S. stock index futures pointed to a lower open on Wall Street Friday, with major indexes largely on track to close out a week of modest losses as investors grew cautious over the state of economic growth.
+NEW YORK, June 27 (Reuters) - U.S. stock index futures fell on Friday, with major indexes largely on track to close out a week of modest losses as investors grew cautious over the state of economic growth.

 * Ongoing violence in Iraq continues to be a concern for investors, as prolonged tension in the region could cause a prolonged spike in crude oil prices and weigh on consumer spending.